-- 1. The login form associated with the security constraint is sent to the client and the URL path triggering the authentication is stored by the container. - 2.
+- 1. The login form associated with the security constraint is sent to the client and the URL path and HTTP protocol method triggering the authentication is stored by the container. - 2.
 The user is asked to fill out the form, including the username and password fields. - 3.
-The client posts the form back to the server. - The container attempts to authenticate the user using the information from the form. - 5.
-If authentication fails, the error page is returned using either a forward or a redirect, and the status code of the response is set to 200. - 6.
-If authentication succeeds, the authenticated user's principal is checked to see if it is in an authorized role for accessing the resource.
+The client posts the form back to the server. - 4.
+The container attempts to authenticate the user using the information from the form. - 5.
+If authentication fails, the error page is returned using either a forward or a redirect, and the status code of the response is set to 200.
+The error page contains information about the failure. - 6.
+If authentication succeeds, the client is redirected to the resource using the store URL path. - 7.
+When the redirected and authenticated request arrives at the container, the container restores the request and HTTP protocol method, and the authenticated user's principal is checked to see if it is in an authorized role for accessing the resource. - 8.
+If the user is authorized, the request is accepted for processing by the container.